gasserk/docker-conscript-giter8-scala/README.md

  2.b.
 Install Conscript/G8 Docker image from Docker Registry Hub
     `HOST> docker pull gasserk/jdk7-conscript-g8`

+ 3. Obtain a .tar of the image and use `docker load -i IMAGE.tar` then `docker tag IMAGE_ID MY_IMAGE` (you can get the image id by running `docker images` will show the freshly loaded image with a starting tag of `none`.

 ###II.
 Begin working with giter8-templated projects in Docker